ClusterHQ/flocker/docs/flocker-standalone/manual-install.rst

 Manually Installing Flocker
 ===========================

 #.
-Follow the :ref:`full-installation-standalone-flocker` steps, to install Flocker.
+Follow the :ref:`full-installation-standalone-flocker` steps.
 #.
 Follow the :ref:`post-installation-configuration-standalone-flocker` steps, to configure authentication and your chosen backend.
    These steps also include the enablement of the control service and the agent services.